 The music on Vestigial Digital was made using software to transform natural and unnatural sounds.
 No conventional synthesisers (hardware or software) were used.

 The professionally manufactured CD of this album is still available.
-Details will be added to the Bandcamp page soon, but in the meantime you are welcome to contact Earthrid to ask how you can get one as cheaply as possible.
+Details should be added to the Bandcamp page one day, but in the meantime you are welcome to contact Earthrid to ask how you can get one as cheaply as possible.

 “For all its raw-edged venom, Carya Amara’s music nevertheless displays a sense of connectedness with the world that is rarely found in electronic and tape works generally.
 And, amongst all the anger (or is it angst?), there is evidence of an altogether wicked sense of humor at play” – Computer Music Journal

-“There are no songs here in any traditional sense… The group has completely done away with… everything that music normally is… the result is ultimately damn near unlistenable”” – J. Berk, Splendid
+“There are no songs here in any traditional sense… The group has completely done away with… everything that music normally is… the result is ultimately damn near unlistenable” – J. Berk, Splendid review site.

 “as atmospheric as hell… pioneering stuff indeed” – Modern Dance magazine